Businesses that take steps to address the challenges of climate change not only benefit the environment but can also boost employment.

 How Miro Forestry supports jobs

-Miro is a sustainable timber company we’re invested in that employs 1,000 people at its plantations in Sierra Leone and Ghana.
-With each of these employees typically supporting a further seven people, it’s estimated that the company supports 7,000 people in total.
+Miro employs 1,500 people across its two plantations.
+Each employee typically supports a further seven people, so it’s estimated that the company supports 8,000 people in total.
 The vast majority live in deprived rural areas, where there are few other opportunities for formal employment.

 How Miro Forestry supports the environment